 For the quarter ended December 31, 2015, the weighted average yield of our portfolio of Agency and non-Agency RMBS was 2.84%, while our average cost of funds including interest rate swaps and U.S. Treasuries was 1.17%, resulting in a net interest margin for the quarter of 1.67%.
 In comparison, for the quarter ended September 30, 2015, the annualized weighted average yield of our Agency and non-Agency RMBS was 3.40%, while the average cost of funds including interest rate swaps and U.S. Treasuries was 1.21%, resulting in a net interest margin of 2.19%.
 Our interest income is subject to fluctuations based on adjustments to premium amortization as a result of changes in prepayments of our Agency RMBS (accompanied by a corresponding offsetting adjustment to realized and unrealized gains and losses).
 We refer to this adjustment as a "Catch-up Premium Amortization Adjustment."
 The amount of this adjustment can vary significantly from quarter to quarter.
 During the fourth quarter, we had a negative Catch-up Premium Amortization Adjustment in the amount of \$1.1 million, which decreased our net interest income.
-Excluding this Catch-up Premium Amortization Adjustment increased interest income by approximately \$0.9 million.
-Excluding this Catch-up Premium Amortization Adjustment increased interest income by approximately \$0.9 million.
-Excluding this Catch-up Premium Amortization

-Adjustment, the weighted average yield on our portfolio for the quarter ended September 30, 2015 would have been 3.14% and our net interest margin would have been 1.93%.
+Excluding the Catch-up Premium Amortization Adjustment, our weighted average yield on our portfolio was 3.18% and our net interest margin was 2.01%.
+During the quarter ended September 30, 2015, the Catch-up Premium Amortization Adjustment, the weighted average yield on our portfolio for the quarter ended September 30, 2015 would have been 3.14% and our net interest margin would have been 1.93%.